 • For tongue lateralization: rub the lollipop in one corner of the mouth and then in the other.
 Have the child lick it off both corners and then repeat to get the tongue moving from side to side.

 • For tongue and jaw dissociation: have the child stick out his tongue to touch the lollipop (without touching the teeth or lips).
 Repeat twice more.

 • For cheek awareness: rub the lollipop inside the cheek area on both sides.

 • For cheek strength: put a lollipop in the cheek area.
 Instruct the child to tighten his cheek around it.
 Relax and repeat 3 times, then move to the other cheek.

 A must-have for my therapy sessions.
-I always have a zip-loc of cheerios in my speech bag.
-Candy Buttons also work well.
+I always have a zip-loc of cheerios in my speech bag to use in oral motor exercises for kids.

 • Place a cheerio on the tip of the tongue.
 Have the child touch the cheerio to his alveolar ridge (the roof of the mouth right behind the upper front teeth).
 Have him hold it there for as long as he can, working up to 30 seconds.
 The cheerio acts as a tactile cue and an incentive for tongue tip elevation.